stayfor21/MyOfferFlow-Job-Tracker/README.md

 ### 4. Smart Filters

-OfferFlow includes a smart filter bar that allows users to quickly focus on specific groups of applications.
+MyOfferFlow includes a smart filter bar that allows users to quickly focus on specific groups of applications.

 Available filters include: